-Consolidated flights leave planes full and passengers uneasy

-DALLAS (AP) — Many flights are nearly empty these days, but the high number of cancellations by airlines trying to save money occasionally lead to a flight like the one that Vince Warburton took this week.
+Major US airlines to require passengers to wear face masks

+But recently passengers have posted photos on social media of crowded planes with many passengers who weren’t covering their faces despite the recommendation by federal health officials to wear a mask when in public to prevent spreading the virus that causes COVID-19.

+In some cases, airlines created the crowds by canceling other flights and packing passengers onto fewer planes.

-During a three-hour layover at Dallas-Fort Worth International Airport, Warburton noticed a crowd gathering in the gate area before his American Airlines flight to Los Angeles.
+During a three-hour layover at Dallas-Fort Worth International Airport, Vince Warburton noticed a crowd gathering in the gate area before his American Airlines flight to Los Angeles.

 “People were laughing at the fact that (gate agents) were encouraging us to social-distance while boarding the plane, and there were so many people in line,” said the 32-year-old video engineer, who was commuting to a job.